hgamboa/nova-adv-inst/lab2.md

 ### Connect Raspberry Pi to other devices
 * Connect Raspberry Pi to the mouse, the keyboard and the power supply;
 * Insert the SD Card with the Raspberry Pi operating system image in the slot;
-* Connect the monitor to the Raspbery Pi, so your can see its ID.
-(ID?)
+* Connect the monitor to the Raspberry Pi, so your can see its IP adress.

 ### Initialize the Raspberry Pi